On critical models with $N\leq 4$ scalars in $d=4-\epsilon$: Conclusions and future prospects

 The arising zoology of critical scalar models in theory space, together with their emergent symmetries, is an interesting topic in its own right, but it could also be useful to discover previously unknown condensed matter models with nontrivial second order phase transitions.
 It could also have some repercussion in the constructions of the Higgs sector of new particle physics theories.
 An application of the latter idea could be relevant for the search of new fundamental UV complete QFT within the asymptotic safety scenario (without gravity) along the lines discussed in Ref.~\cite{Litim:2014uca}.

-\paragraph*{Acknowledgments.} We are grateful to A.\ Stergiou for correspondence related to the topic of the paper and to S.\ Rychkov for useful comments on the first version of the draft.
+\paragraph*{Acknowledgments.} We are grateful to A.~Stergiou for correspondence related to the topic of the paper, to S.~Rychkov for useful comments on the first version of the draft, and to A.~Aharony for pointing out important references.